nimeshakya/letterboxd-site-clone/README.md

 Additional dependencies can be viewed in the `package.json` file.

-## Instructions to run locally
+## Instructions to run the site locally
 Step 1: Clone the repository\
-Step 2: Run `npm install` to install all the dependencies\
+Step 2: Execute `npm install` to install all the dependencies\
-Step 3: Run `npm run dev` to run on development server
+Step 3: Execute `npm run dev` to run the site locally